bytebase/bytebase.com/content/blog/bytebase-vs-flyway.md

 ---
-title: 'Bytebase vs. Flyway: a side-by-side database DevOps tool comparison for 2023'
+title: 'Bytebase vs. Flyway: a side-by-side database CI/CD tool comparison for 2023'
 author: Changyu
 published_at: 2023/06/14 19:21:21
 feature_image: /content/blog/bytebase-vs-flyway/bytebase-vs-flyway-banner.webp
 tags: Explanation
-description: 'When looking for a schema migration and database DevOps tool, Bytebase and flyway are two common options.
+description: 'When looking for a database CI/CD and schema migration change tool, Bytebase and flyway are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.'
 ---

-When looking for a schema migration and database DevOps tool, Bytebase and flyway are two common options.
+When looking for a database CI/CD and schema migration change tool, Bytebase and flyway are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.

 ## What Bytebase and Flyway have in common